Overview

 process to re-read any configuration changes made.

-Bind extra arguments
+BIND extra arguments

 You can customize the launch command of BIND server by specifying arguments to named